vishen/go-slearch/README.md

-  -p, --print_keys strings     keys to print if a match is found -r, --regexp strings         key and value to regex match on. eg: label1=value* -s, --search_type string     the search type to use: 'and' or 'or' (default "and")
+  -p, --print_keys strings     keys to print if a match is found -r, --regexp strings         key and value to regex match on. eg: label1=value* -s, --search_type string     the search type to use: 'and' or 'or' (default "and") -t, --type string            the log type to use: 'json' or 'text' (default "json")
 ```

 ## Example